Domino-Blockchain/domichain/docs/src/developing/test-validator.md

 - **NOTE:** `Error: No such file or directory (os error 2)` means that the default wallet does not yet exist.
 Create it with `domichain-keygen new`.
-- **NOTE:** If the wallet has a zero SOL balance, airdrop some localnet SOL with `domichain airdrop 10`
+- **NOTE:** If the wallet has a zero DOMI balance, airdrop some localnet DOMI with `domichain airdrop 10`

 #### Perform a basic transfer transaction